 Shark Tooth Fossil Pendant

 Connect with Ancient wisdom with this groovy Shark Tooth Fossil Pendant.
-This fossilised Shark Tooth is suspended to a funky black rubber necklace.
+This fossilised Shark Tooth is suspended on a funky black rubber necklace.

 Shark Tooth Meanings